 But realistic expectations matter.
 Six weeks is the adaptation phase — not the results phase.
 Understanding what actually happens in your body during those first weeks is essential for staying on the medication long enough to see the real before and after results people are looking for.

-This guide covers what Ozempic does to belly fat, what the clinical evidence shows week by week, what realistic before and after results look like, and what a pharmacist needs you to know before you start.
+This guide covers what Ozempic does to belly fat, what the clinical evidence shows week by week, what realistic before and after results look like, how Ozempic compares to Mounjaro and Zepbound in 2026, and what a pharmacist needs you to know before you start.

 Pharmacist’s Perspective — Faryal Faisal, PharmD